 Inflows are below average.

 Dam releases were not able to be made to reach Mungindi in December 2019.
-However Mungindi weir pool has filled following recent rain events.
+However Mungindi weir pool filled following flows in February 2020 and continued rainfall since.

 Some fish kills in November 2019 as a result of runoff from bushfire affected areas.